TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

    is used to describe the workflow of editing locally.

 quick start
-   Of course, if used as title, it will be spelled **Quick Start!**
+   Of course, if used as a title, it will be spelled **Quick Start!**

 reStructuredText
-   This is an official spelling.
-Alternate word: **reST**, but this may be confused with REST.
+   This is the official spelling.
+Alternate word: **reST**, but this may be confused with REST(ful).
 We commonly use reST within this document, because it is shorter and we assume you know we are not talking about REST here, but elsewhere, reStructuredText should be preferred.

 sitepackage
    In the context of a TYPO3 sitepackage, a TYPO3 sitepackage extension or the sitepackage